garyukong/Depression-Classification/README.md

 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Run the Jupyter notebooks to conduct data preprocessing, perform feature extraction and selection, conduct data augmentation, and build and evaluate machine learning models.

-Note: due to filesize restrictions on github a csv called "data_augmented.csv" needs to be downloaded from google drive: https://drive.google.com/file/d/1YFsUk2InK1DFwCevVFNTWX3YY8JEWu2a/view?usp=sharing and should be saved under data/processed.
+Note: due to filesize restrictions on github a csv called "data_augmented.csv" needs to be downloaded created using the notebook 1_preprocessing_feature engineering_augmentation and should be saved under data/processed.
 This file is needed to run the models and evaluation notebook.

 ## Future Work